ngageoint/mage-server/README.md

 ```

 ## Docker Setup
 The docker directory includes documentation and dockerfiles for building using the release npm packages.
+The root
-The root Dockerfile and docker-compose.yml are used for building and running a dockerfile from the source/local code.
-Simply run `docker compose up` to spin up a local mongo db database along with the web server.
-After it starts up, navitage to localhost:4242 to view the web server.
+Dockerfile and docker-compose.yml are used for building and running a dockerfile from the source/local code.
+Simply
+run `docker compose up` to start a local MongoDB database along with the Mage application server.
+Navigate to
+http://localhost:4242 to view the web app.

 By default, the Dockerfile includes additional plugins.
-Should you want to add/remove any plugins, you will need to modify the Entrypoint command.
-Simply uncomment the `entrypoint` section of the docker compose to specify what plugins you would like to include, or exlude
+Should you want to add/remove any plugins, you will need to
+modify the entrypoint.
+Simply uncomment the `entrypoint` section of `docker-compose.yml` to specify which plugins to
+include.

 ### HTTPS/TLS reverse proxy